Loading information, please wait...loading

 Average delta E deviation for all colors with an ultra-short-throw projector:

-Average delta E deviation for all individual colors with a classic projector:
+Average delta E deviation for all individual colors with a conventional projector:

 Average delta E deviation for all individual colors with an ultra-short-throw projector: